zooniverse/markdownz/README.md

 # markdownz [![Build Status](https://travis-ci.org/zooniverse/markdownz.svg?branch=master)](https://travis-ci.org/zooniverse/markdownz)

-Markdown viewer and editor for the [Zooniverse](https://www.zooniverse.org).
+Markdown viewer, editor, and help components for the [Zooniverse](https://www.zooniverse.org).
 Requires React 15.

 ## Usage

 Available on [npm](http://npmjs.com), include as a dependency using `npm install --save markdownz`

-Any default styles can be added to `src/css/markdown-help.css`.
+For the MarkdownHelp component, any default styles can be added to `src/css/markdown-help.css`.
 Don't forget to add a `require` statement for the css file!

-This package contains two publicly accessible components a Markdown viewer and a Markdown editor for Zooniverse-flavored Markdown:
+This package contains three publicly accessible components: a Markdown viewer and a Markdown editor for Zooniverse-flavored Markdown, and a MarkdownHelp component that displays a modal illustrating styles and how to implement them.

 Viewer: